John Savage (soldier): Edward IV's reign

-became close to Edward, whom he served as royal carver and knight of the body as well as being appointed by Edward to the position of Constable of Hanley Castle.
-He was later deemed worthy of the honour of being a pallbearer at the king's funeral following his sudden death in 1483, ranking second in precedence in the cortege that conveyed the King's body to Windsor.
+became close to Edward IV, whom he served as royal carver and knight of the body, as well as being appointed by Edward to the position of the Constable of Hanley Castle.
+Following Edward's sudden death in 1483, Savage served as a pallbearer at his funeral, ranking second in precedence in the cortege that conveyed the King's body to Windsor.

 Richard III's reign

 Following the death of Edward, the Duke of Gloucester became the de facto ruler of England, dominating the short rule of his nephew Edward V, and then later becoming the de jure ruler after taking the throne as Richard III.
 This shortly preceded the mysterious death of Edward V, something which Richard was suspected of having played a part in.
-During Richard's reign the Savage family were viewed with suspicion as a result of their support for Edward IV, connection to the Stanley family and the sheer size and influence of the Savage family (Sir John had 9 brothers most of whom had some degree of influence).
-Sir John was admitted as a Freeman of Chester in 1484, during the mayoralty of his father (Sir John was later Mayor of Chester himself in 1484 and 1485).
-Additionally, in early 1485 eight of his nine brothers were made freemen of the city in a single ceremony.
+During Richard's reign, the Savage family were viewed with suspicion as a result of their support for Edward IV, connection to the Stanley family and the sheer size and influence of the Savage family (Sir John had 9 brothers, most of whom had some degree of influence).
+Sir John was admitted as a Freeman of Chester in 1484, during the mayoralty of his father.
+Moreover, in early 1485, eight of his nine brothers were made freemen of the city in a single ceremony.
 Although the family managed to retain their liberties, amongst rising suspicions Savage began to plot against the King.
-According to Polydore Vergil, Savage was one of the prominent men who invited Henry Tudor (a claimant to the throne through his descent from the Lancastrian branch of the House of Plantagenet) to invade.
+According to Polydore Vergil, Savage was one of the prominent men who invited Henry Tudor (a claimant to the throne through his descent from the Lancastrian branch of the House of Plantagenet) to invade England.
 Savage may have also been acting as a front man for his uncle Lord Thomas Stanley.
 Sir John's ninth brother, Thomas (later archbishop), was studying abroad at the time and almost certainly acted as the Savages' direct link to Henry.
 Savage's intrigue was discovered in August 1485, supposedly after the arrest of his cousin (and son of Lord Stanley) George Stanley, Lord Strange, and he was declared a traitor by Richard.
 Strange was held hostage and would later be used as leverage against his father.